homecon/homecon/installation/installation.md

 ## General configuration
 ### First login
-Find the ip adress of the raspberry.pi using Advanced IP Scanner Use PuTTy to connect to your raspberry over ssh with any computer in your network Use the above found ip adress, port 22 login as: `pi`, password: `raspberry`
+Find the ip adress of the raspberry.pi using Advanced IP Scanner or `sudo nmap -sP 192.168.1.1/24` on Linux Use PuTTy to connect to your raspberry over ssh with any computer in your network Use the above found ip adress, port 22 login as: `pi`, password: `raspberry`